M3Works/metloom/README.rst

 Location Oriented Observed Meteorology

-metloom is a python library created with the goal of consistent, simple sampling of meteorology and snow related point measurments from a variety of datasources across the Western US. metloom is developed by `M3 Works <https://m3works.io>`_ as a tool for validating computational hydrology model results.
+metloom is a python library created with the goal of consistent, simple sampling of meteorology and snow related point measurments from a variety of datasources is developed by `M3 Works <https://m3works.io>`_ as a tool for validating computational hydrology model results.
 Contributions welcome!

 Warning - This software is provided as is (see the license), so use at your own risk.